perfana/perfana-gatling-workshop/docs/exercise-5.md

 ```

 The first check verifies if the http status code is either 200 or 400.
 If we do not tell Gatling that a 400 status code is in our use case not a failed request (the application or script are not "failing" when the Mean app returns a http 400 request) it will mark the request as failed automatically.
 The next check is parsing the response body using jsonPath and saving the value for key "_id" to a session variable named "user_id".
 A useful tool for debugging jsonPath is [https://jsonpath.curiousconcept.com/](https://jsonpath.curiousconcept.com/).
-The "optional" tells Gatling not to fail the request when the jsonPath doesn't return anything. (in case the user still needs to sign up)
+The "optional" tells Gatling not to fail the request when the jsonPath doesn't return anything (in case the user still needs to sign up).

 # Conditional execution